A Brief History of Athens

 Athens boasts 21 historic districts and 31 other sites listed on the National Register of Historic Places, our nation's official list of cultural resources worthy of preservation for their significance to American history.

-This Greek Revival home and National Historic Landmark was the collegiate home of acclaimed newspaper editor Henry W. Grady, credited with establishing the view of the New South after the Civil War.
+The Taylor Grady House is built in the Greek Revivial style and was owned by acclaimed newspaper editor Henry W. Grady.
+A National Historic Landmark, the house has been restored to historical accuracy.
 The house museum and grounds are open to the public for tours and special events.

 T.R.R.
 Cobb House

 The restored home of Thomas Reade Rootes Cobb, a prominent Athens citizen of the mid-19th century, is open to the public as a historic house museum.
 A Greek Revival style structure originally built in 1834, the home now serves an educational purpose as a museum and resource center that cultivates a greater understanding of 19th century southern life.

 The Ware-Lyndon House is a c.1840's Late Greek Revival home with Italianate influence.
 Now serving as a historic house museum, the interior has been restored and arranged with decorative art and furnishings of the period.
 The historic display room features artifacts relevant to the historic house and to the history of Athens.